BlackAnon22/BlackAnon22.github.io/posts/proving_grounds/bratarina.md

            Raw packets sent: 131317 (5.782MB) | Rcvd: 206 (9.112KB)

 ```
-From the above scan we have 3 ports opened, port 22 which runs ssh, port 25 which runs smtp and port 80 which runs http.
-Our enumeration today will be focused more on port 25 and port 80
+From the above scan we have 3 ports opened, port 22 which runs ssh, port 25 which runs smtp, port 80 which runs http and port 445 which runs netbios-ssn.
+Our enumeration today will be focused more on port 25, port 80 and port 445.

 <h2>Enumeration Port 25</h2>